OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 Basically, an attacker can send a fake SPDP message to a secure participant which will cause it to begin authentication with a non-existent participant.
 The authentication messages are repeated resulting in amplification.
 An attacker could manipulate a group of secure participants to launch a denial of service attack against a specific host or group of hosts.
-RTPS (without security) has the same vulnerability except that messages come from the other builtin endpoints.
+RTPS (without security) has the same vulnerability except that messages come from the other built-in endpoints.
 For this reason, consider the mitigation features below before making an OpenDDS participant publicly accessible.

 The weakness in RTPS Discovery can be mitigated but currently does not have a solution.